Gabrysiewicz/S9_Web-Applications-Security/README.md

     }
 ```
 Its creating a query that separates the SQL code structure from the user input data.
-This approach is one of the most effective ways to prevent SQL injection attacks.

 ## Task 2.5.
 **Add a new database user.
 Define the minimum required set of permissions for it (show what set it is in the report).